luposdate3000/luposdate3000/documentation/README-performant-kotlin.md

 * At time of testing ... the native target is approximately 20 times slower.
 * Native target calls freeze on EVERYTHING.
   That means, that any global variable needs a full replication on every modification which is very very bad.
-  Currently the native version is not executable because of this memory model "freeze everything immediately" - which just dont work with a database.
+  Currently the native version of the database is not executable because of this memory model "freeze everything immediately" - which just dont work with a database.
   This should change with upcoming kotlin-releases.
-* Gradle has more kotlin related features than maven especially if not-java targets should be build
+* Gradle has more kotlin related features than maven especially if not-java targets should be build.
 * If the program breaks and you dont think it should break, than clear the build folder and compile again.
   The incremental build sometimes just dont work - especially with enabled inlining.
   The current version of the scripts automatically wipe the build folder for every build - just to be sure.